 This section explores pain in labor and how to deal with.
 There is a lot of information in this section and I think it's a good and practical section.
 There are exercises you can work through to “practice” labor beforehand.

-If you’re using a childbirth method focused on painless birth, skip this section.
-But otherwise it’s a good read and it may be helpful to you.
+If you're using a childbirth method focused on painless birth, skip this section.
+But otherwise it's a good read and it may be helpful to you.
 Birthing from Within includes a good chapter on pain medication – the cons of it, and when it could actually be helpful.

 The final section of the book focuses on parenthood.
 England covers the very practical of caring for yourself postpartum as well as less nitty-gritty subjects such as baby-proofing your marriage.